 Full-time faculty who want to update their profile information, see:

 I am a linguistic, cultural, and psychological anthropologist.
 I am also engaged with the interdisciplinary fields of education and communication and I have worked with the Chabad-Lubavitch, the K’iche’ Maya in Guatemala, and the Marshallese in the Republic of the Marshall Islands (RMI).
 Currently I am an Assistant Professor in the Department of Anthropology at the University of North Carolina at Charlotte.

 I am concerned with the social and interactional production of difference, particularly in Oceania and the Pacific diaspora.
-My book, tentatively titled Talking Like Children: Creating Immaturity and Age in the Marshall Islands, under contract with Oxford University Press, applies the significant advances in cultural and linguistic analyses of well-discussed forms of social differentiation—such as gender and race—to the relatively overlooked category of age.
+My book, Talking Like Children: Language and the Production of Age in the Marshall Islands, under contract with Oxford University Press, applies the significant advances in cultural and linguistic analyses of well-discussed forms of social differentiation—such as gender and race—to the relatively overlooked category of age.
 I argue that immaturity is cultural, not natural, and that Marshallese children are socialized to be different from their elders.
 I also show how a basic and central issue in anthropological theory and ethnography—exchange in Oceania—cannot be understood without attention to the life-course or children— revealing the relevance of age to anthropological theory.
-In both the book and several other publications, I apply my findings on interaction, age, and difference to the analysis of economics and exchange, kinship and adoption, and humanitarian campaigns to end corporal punishment
+In both the book and several other publications, I apply my findings on interaction, age, and difference to the analysis of economics and exchange, kinship and adoption, and humanitarian campaigns to end corporal punishment.

 My work has been supported by the National Science Foundation, the Wenner-Gren Foundation, the Society for Psychological Anthropology, the Notre Dame Institute for Advanced Study, the University of Chicago, and the University of North Carolina at Charlotte.